mikebridge/Kafka.Rx.NET/README.md

 ## Add an Event to the Stream

-This will add two events to the "rxtest" topic.
+This will add two "LogMessage" events to the "rxtest" topic.
 The two messages should appear in the console listener.

 ```bash
 curl -i -X POST -H "Content-Type: application/vnd.kafka.avro.v1+json" --data '{ "value_schema": "{\"type\": \"record\", \"name\": \"LogMessage\", \"fields\": [{\"name\": \"message\", \"type\": \"string\"}]}",